jsqu99/spree_flexi_variants/README.md

 Add to Gemfile (NOTE: spree master is currently unsupported!
 The namespace changes are not yet reflected in this extension).

+    # see the notes in Versionfile if you are using an older version of spree
     gem 'spree', :git => 'git://github.com/spree/spree.git', :branch => '0-70-stable'
     gem 'rmagick'
     gem 'carrierwave'